-Disruptive Products – a new fad in the tech industry.
-Every incumbent wants to remain current and disruptive or they risk losing their position to the budding startups.
-Most of the top tech talent also wants to work on disruptive technologies, be it crypto or AI or quantum computing, etc. But, what does it take to create a disruptive product?
+Every company wants to achieve innovation-driven growth (disruptive innovation).
+Incumbents want to remain current and disruptive or they risk losing their position to the budding startups.
+The top tech talent wants to work on disruptive technologies, be it Blockchain or AI or Quantum Computing, etc. But, what does it take to create a disruptive product?
 Is there a pattern, formula or framework?
 Does it depend on the prowess of a company’s tech and design soldiers or are there other outside forces at play too?

 In business theory, a disruptive innovation is an innovation that creates a new market and value network and eventually disrupts the existing ones displacing established market-leading firms, products and alliances.Wikipedia

 Theory of disruption